171st Rifle Division: Breaking into Berlin

 3rd Shock, still with 1st Mechanized, resumed its assault at 0900 hours on April 22 and spent the day in heavy fighting in northeastern Berlin.
 The German command was throwing in an odd assortment of forces, including platoons of panzerfaust carriers and antiaircraft guns in the antitank role.
-In the face of this resistance 79th Corps gained 6km and reached a line from Rosenthal to Pankow.
+In the face of this resistance 79th Corps gained 6 km and reached a line from Rosenthal to Pankow.
 As an example of the character of this fighting, the advance of the 1st Battalion of the 525th Rifle Regiment has been recorded.
 By this time the battalion's companies had 35-40 men on strength of which 25-30 were actual riflemen (although mostly armed with submachine guns), and the companies had only two platoons each.
 In addition, the battalion had eight light machine guns, two heavy machine guns, six antitank rifles, three 82mm mortars, and a pair of 45mm antitank guns.
 There was also supporting fire from the 357th Artillery Regiment.
 It was to attack through Pankow and Schoenholtz to reach the junction of Felseneggstrasse and the railroad by the end of the day, in conjunction with the rest of the 525th.
 The 2nd Battalion was on the right, and to the left the 66th Guards Rifle Regiment of 23rd Guards Rifle Division.

 The battalion commander made the decision to attack on a broad front in small groups which would infiltrate through vacant lots and gardens, bypassing as much as possible the defended buildings, which mostly were of two storey construction.
 An artillery preparation against the known German-held buildings began at 0850 hours and the battalion, deployed in a single echelon, began its attack.
 In the event there were few German troops in the first buildings as most had fallen back during the bombardment.
 Groups of 3-4 riflemen then began to filter through the gardens, accompanied by the 45mm guns which fired on buildings at the direction of the company commanders.
 This was usually sufficient to suppress the defenders, break in, and kill or capture them, before continuing.
 In the first 10 minutes 700m-800m were covered, 20 prisoners were taken, and the Panke River was reached, at which point the battalion commander paused to regroup.
 15 of his men were missing, but most were straggling or disoriented by the fighting.